How A Periodic Evaluation Of Your Consigned Inventory Can Save Your Hospital Millions

 2) Analyzing data periodically (for example: quarterly or bi-annually) to determine if usage patterns across individual products have changed and a switch from consignment to ownership or vice versa is warranted.

 Having your consignment strategy well-defined and applying it consistently can save your hospital millions of dollars per year that may be unnecessarily paid to vendors for very little benefit in return.

 Where to get the data needed for periodic consignment evaluation

 Hospitals do a good job of gathering data for specific decision points, like a request for proposal when the initial decision is made regarding a vendor contract.
 However, using data to evaluate those decisions later tends to be a challenge.
 In order to get the necessary data for a consignment evaluation, you must be able to access usage data for each of your supplies that you’re currently ordering.
 Ordering data is not a good alternative to usage data, as it will include data for items that are being over-ordered, or that are being ordered to replace expiring items and not necessarily used, and your annual needs for certain products will be overstated as a result.
 Without trustworthy usage data, you will not be able to make optimal decisions regarding product consignment.

-If getting your hands on high fidelity usage data is currently a challenge, consider a system like iRISupply from Mobile Aspects.
+If getting your hands on high fidelity usage data is currently a challenge, consider a medical supply inventory software system like iRISupply from Mobile Aspects.
 This hospital inventory management software will arm you with the data you need to make the best consignment decisions possible. iRISupply will not only provide you with the usage data you need, but will take it one step further and provide actionable recommendations about which products should have their current consignment or ownership status re-evaluated based on recent data.
 Mobile Aspects supply chain experts will also sit down with you quarterly as part of a best-in-class customer success program to discuss strategies to optimize your owned/consigned inventory mix and review the data behind those suggestions.